 Governmental activities.
 Governmental activities increased the City's total net position by approximately \$721.8 million.
 Key factors contributing to this change are discussed below.
 Overall, total revenues from governmental activities were \$5.80 billion, a \$469.1 million or 8.8 percent increase over the prior year.
 For the same period, expenses totaled \$4.41 billion before transfers of \$671.2 million, resulting in a total net position increase of \$721.8 million by June 30, 2016.

+collections for both current year and prior year supplemental assessments.
+A decrease in real property transfer tax by \$45.5 million made up the majority of the decline in other local taxes of \$52.1 million.
 Property tax revenues increased by \$168.5 million or 10.3 percent.
-This growth was due in large part to regular annual tax and escape tax collections associated with higher assessed values of secured real property and unsecured property in San Francisco and also due to increase in supplemental property tax collections for both current year and prior year supplemental assessments.
-A decrease in real property transfer tax by \$45.5 million made up the majority of the decline in other local taxes of \$52.1 million.

-Revenues from business and sales and use taxes totaled approximately \$931.0 million, a growth of \$78.6 million over the prior year.
-Business taxes grew by \$40.0 million due to an increase in payroll tax revenue resulting from a 5.7 percent increase in employment and a 6.1 percent increase in average weekly wages in San Francisco.
-Increased business registration fee levels and gross receipts tax collection, due to Proposition E passed in November 2012, also significantly contributed to the growth in business taxes.
-Sales and use tax increased by \$29.6 million is primarily due to the "triple flip" unwinding, in which 0.25 percent of the 1 percent Bradley Burns allocation was directed to property tax to pay for economic recovery bonds, with the remaining 0.75 percent being allocated to local sales tax.
-Beginning in January 2016, the entire 1 percent of Bradley Burns revenue has been allocated as sales tax.
-In addition, there was approximately 1 percent of underlying growth, which was restrained by unexpectedly flat auto sales, a decline in general consumer goods-related revenue, and declines in fuel tax due to both continued low gas prices and changes in jet fuel purchasing to lower-cost states.
+This growth was due in large part to regular annual tax and escape tax collections associated with higher assessed values of secured real property and unsecured property in San Francisco and also due to increase in supplemental property tax entire 1 percent of Bradley Burns revenue has been allocated as sales as.
+In addition, there was approximately 1 percent of underlying growth, which was restrained by unexpectedly flat auto sales, a decline in general consumer goods-related revenue, and declines in fuel tax due to both continued low gas to Proposition E passed in November 2012, also significantly contributed to the growth in business taxes.
+Sales and use tax increased by \$29.6 million is primarily due to the "triple filp" unwinding, in which 0.25 Revenues from business and sales and use taxes totaled approximately \$931.0 million, a growth of \$78.6 million over the prior year.
+Business taxes grew by \$49.0 million due to an increase in payroll tax revenue resulting from a 5.7 percent increase in employment and a 6.1 percent increase in average weekly wages in San Francisco.
+Increased business registration fee levels and gross receipts tax collection, due percent of the 1 percent Bradley Burns allocation was directed to property tax to pay for economic recovery bonds, with the remaining 0.75 percent being allocated to local sales tax.
+Beginning in January 2016, the prices and changes in jet fuel purchasing to lower-cost states.
 Hotel room tax revenues declined by \$6.6 million, or 1.7 percent, due to in prior fiscal year, the City received \$34.0 million in previously unpaid short-term rental tax obligations.
 Excluding this payment, hotel room tax revenue would have seen growth over the prior year of 7.6 percent.
 Hotel room tax revenue growth is a function of changes in occupancy, Average Daily Room Rate (ADR), and room supply.
-Strong demand from all segments of the market (tourist, convention, and business), combined with no additions to inventory, have exerted upward pressure on both occupancy and ADR.
+Strong demand from all segments of the market (fourist, convention, and business), combined with no additions to inventory, have exerted upward pressure on both occupancy and ADR.
 Operating grants and contributions increased \$124.6 million.
 This was largely due to the increases from state sources, including \$24.8 million for human welfare programs, \$36.8 million for community health program grants, \$49.5 million for public works programs, \$8.9 million for public protection, \$4.9 million for culture and recreation programs and \$1.3 million for general administration and finance programs.
 These were offset by a slight decrease of \$1.6 million in general city responsibilities programs.